mostr/mostr.github.com/source/_posts/2013-07-31-double-requests.markdown

 categories: javascript angularjs
 ---

+*Note: You can read the same post published on [Codebrag blog](http://blog.codebrag.com/post/57412530001/preventing-duplicated-requests-in-angularjs).*

 You know the case when you hit submit button quickly enough that it sends the form twice?
 Or when you hit submit button and it seems that nothing happens, so you click it once again and another request is being fired?
 Duplicated requests issue - you can experience it in both traditional web application as well as in modern so-called Single Page Applications.
 I'd like to show you how it can be handled in AngularJS and how we did it in [Codebrag](http://codebrag.com).

 AngularJS itself has no built-in stuff for that.
 You can fire as many HTTP requests as you want and it is up to you and your application's code to handle it the way that would prevent double form submission.
 So let's see what weapons we are armed with to win this battle.